aldesantis/alessandro.codes/src/content/readwise/Articles/How to Sell What Your Customers Really Want.md

 ---
-title: |
-  How to Sell What Your Customers Really Want
+title: How to Sell What Your Customers Really Want
-full_title: |
-  How to Sell What Your Customers Really Want
+full_title: How to Sell What Your Customers Really Want
-author: |
-  joshuaearl.com
+author: joshuaearl.com
 url: https://joshuaearl.com/how-to-sell-what-your-customers-really-want/
 category: articles
 image_url: https://readwise-assets.s3.amazonaws.com/static/images/article2.74d541386bbf.png
+date: 2024-12-29
+time: 6:39 PM
+last_highlighted_date: 2023-12-19 15:52:12.471873+00:00
 published_date: None
 summary: |
   So I think my biggest takeaway was where you pointed out that your audience doesn’t really WANT your product, but they want something that your product can help with.